 And yet happiness levels are higher on some continents than others.

 European nations once again dominated the list of the happiest places to be in the World Happiness Report, with Finland toping the list for both 2020 and the 2018-2020 three-year average.
 But Finnish bragging rights over neighboring nations should be tempered.
-The scores at the top of the rankings for 2020 alone were close enough to not be statistically significant, the researchers note.
+The scores at the top of the happiness rankings for 2020 alone were close enough to not be statistically significant, the researchers note.

 The report, issued by the United Nations Sustainable Development Solutions Network, is the final product of independent researchers based all over the globe.
-The team bases its findings largely on the results of the annual Gallup World Poll, which typically conducts interviews with people living in 149 countries.
+The team bases its findings largely on the results of the annual data from the Gallup World Poll, which typically conducts interviews with people living in 149 countries.
 (Because of the pandemic, the survey could only get to roughly 100 countries this year.)

 To calculate overall happiness, the Gallup World Poll asks participants to evaluate their lives on a scale of 1 to 10—10 being the happiest—based on six separate factors: GDP per capita, social support, healthy life expectancy, generosity, freedom, and perceptions of corruption.

-Northern Europeans’ high levels of reported happiness likely comes from the stability in their countries and their trust in government, even during a pandemic.
+Northern Europeans’ high levels of reported happiness likely comes from the stability in their European countries and their trust in government, even during a pandemic.
 “People feel secure in those countries, so trust is high,” Jeffrey Sachs an economist at Columbia University and one of the reports’ co-authors, told the Associated Press.
 “The government is seen to be credible and honest, and trust in each other is high.”

 Countries at the bottom of the scale disproportionately represented Africa and the Middle East.
 Those places tended to fare worse because of their lower levels of GDP per capita, social support, and life expectancies.